graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-10/papers/2025-10-29-grouped-lattice.md

 ### The key idea

-Introduces grouped lattice vector quantisation (GLVQ), a weight quantisation technique that splits weight tensors into groups, selects a bit width for each group based on a local importance score, compresses their range using a _companding_ nonlinearity, then splits groups into vectors, before rounding to a lattice.
+The paper introduces grouped lattice vector quantisation (GLVQ), a weight quantisation technique that splits weight tensors into groups, selects a bit width for each group based on a local importance score, compresses their range using a _companding_ nonlinearity, then splits groups into vectors, before rounding to a lattice.
 The companding function and lattice basis matrix both are trained with a short run on calibration data.
 This is illustrated below.

 <img src="{{ page.image_dir | append: 'fig1.png' | relative_url }}" class="constrained_img_large" style="max-width: 700px" alt="Four-step GLVQ framework: from the LLM weight matrix, 1) divide into groups, 2) allocate bit-width to each group based on salience, 3) apply elementwise group-specific companding functions and 4) encode by rounding to a lattice.">